yegor256/blog/_posts/2014/apr/2014-04-18-jcabi-http-server-mocking.md

-This mocking technology is used actively in unit and integration tests of [jcabi-github](http://github.com/jcabi/jcabi-github), which is a Java client to Github API.
+This mocking technology is used actively in unit and integration tests of [jcabi-github](http://github.com/jcabi/jcabi-github), which is a Java client to GitHub API.
 In its development, the technology is very important in checking which requests are being sent to the server and validating whether they comply with our requirements.
 Here, we are using [jcabi-http](http://http.jcabi.com) mocking.